adryd325/website/_posts/2024-04-02-making-my-radio-into-a-pager.md

 ETSI's standard text messaging is quite similar to Motorola's protocol, however It drops the proprietary header and uses the default port of 5016.

 The UDP IP packets are appended with a CRC and encapsulated in an error correction layer (which I do not understand, time to re-watch [Ben Eater's explainer video](https://www.youtube.com/watch?v=h0jloehRKas)).
 Depending on the type of packet, Different error correction algorithms are used.
-Notabily the "Data Call Confirm" option on the radio changes the error correction algorithm from "1/2 Rate" to "3/4 Rate (Trellis)".
+Notably the "Data Call Confirm" option on the radio changes the error correction algorithm from "1/2 Rate" to "3/4 Rate (Trellis)".

 ## Getting my radio to speak SMS